westfield/service_logger/README.md

 ## Results

-- After integrating `service_logger` your log should
+- Post integration of `service_logger`, your logs should be cleaner and contain the following:

 ```ruby
   #Example of the basics (based on Step 1)